Robot-In-A-Can/SnapApp/README.md

 - .msi simply copies .exe to `Program Files (x86)\evebrain Installer`.
 It is still necessary to execute the .exe which follows the steps described above (fix redundancy?)

+- Issue: Window does not close after clicking on closing button.
+Workaround: terminate `evebrain` process using Task manager

 ### Setup for development